matloff/worthycsds/README.md

 * Do prominent research in their field, *and* are excited about sharing their insights with their students.

-Here are the earmarks of professors who may be popular *are not helping you grow*:
+Here are the earmarks of professors who *may not be helping you grow*:

 *  In a programming class, they emphasize syntax in lectures and exams,